This Pina Colada Cake recipe is a fun and EASY way to take a box of yellow cake mix to the next level.

 A box of yellow cake mix is made sweeter with sweetened condensed milk, cream of coconut, crushed pineapple, Cool Whip and coconut flakes.
 This combination makes an easy and delightful poke cake that tastes like a Pina Colada in cake form!

 Citrusy and refreshing flavors take us to the Bahamas!
-So, we also love the fresh tropical flavors in our Glazed Rum Bundt Cake, Orange Cake with Pineapple Icing and No-Bake Pineapple Pretzel Salad.
+So, we also love the fresh tropical flavors in our Glazed Rum Bundt Cake, Orange Cake with Pineapple Icing and Frosting with Coconut and Cream Cheese.